-(11.13) Each floor of a detention housing facility will have a correctional officer or certified juvenile detention officer present.
+(11.12) Each floor of a detention housing facility will have a correctional officer present.
 Split level housing areas which share a common day room shall not require a second certified officer, provided observation is easily maintained from either level.
-The presence of two officers certified in accordance with 943, Florida State Statutes or Department of Juvenile Justice requirements, is required when moving high risk inmates in or out of a "housing area".
+The presence of two officers certified in accordance with 943, Florida State Statutes, is required when moving high risk inmates in or out of a "housing area".

-(11.14) A secondary means of egress or fire exit from each housing area and floor of a detention facility is required if inmates are housed or would otherwise be present on that floor.
+(11.13) A secondary means of egress or fire exit from each housing area and floor of a detention facility is required if inmates are housed or would otherwise be present on that floor.

-(11.15) Correctional officer posts shall be located to permit officers to hear and respond promptly to calls for help.
+(11.14) Correctional officer posts shall be located to permit officers to hear and respond promptly to calls for help.

-(11.16) Inmates shall be prohibited from supervising, controlling or exerting or assuming any authority over other inmates.

-(11.17) There shall be sufficient staff on duty so that at all times inmates within the detention facility will be within sight or hearing distance of a correctional officer or juvenile detention officer.
+- (11.15) Inmates shall be prohibited from supervising, controlling or exerting or assuming any authority over other inmates. - (11.16) There shall be sufficient staff on duty so that at all times inmates within the detention facility will be within sight or hearing distance of a correctional officer.
 This may be accomplished by means of electronic surveillance.
-Civilian staff that is not certified as correctional officers by the Criminal Justice Standards and Training Commission or as juvenile detention officers by the Department of Juvenile Justice shall not be included as staff for purposes of this subsection.
+Civilian staff that is not certified as correctional officers by the Criminal Justice Standards and Training Commission shall not be included as staff for purposes of this subsection.